-- Email us to cse496cp@cse.unl.edu. - Discuss among yourselves and help each others, but do your own homework. - Shant is available for help in Lab 123D during office hours or by appointment. - Robert is not available for help until after September 7, 2011.
+- Use Piazza to communicate problems / questions with the homework. - Discuss among yourselves and help each others, but do your own homework. - Robert is available for help in the Student Resource Center (Avery 13A) during office hours or by appointment.

 2 Goal of the homework